USS Oriskany

 The history of Oriskany differs considerably from that of her sister ships.
 Originally designed as a "long-hulled" Essex-class ship (considered by some authorities to be a separate class, the Ticonderoga class), she was not completed and construction was suspended in 1946 after the end of World War II.
 She eventually was converted to an updated design called SCB-27 ("27-Charlie") and commissioned in 1950.
 This updated version became the template for modernization of 14 other Essex-class ships.
 Oriskany was the final Essex-class ship completed.

 She operated primarily in the Pacific into the 1970s, earning two battle stars for service in the Korean War, and ten for service in the Vietnam War.
 In 1966, one of the worst shipboard fires since World War II broke out on Oriskany when a magnesium flare was accidentally ignited; forty-four men died in the fire.

 Oriskany's post-service history also differs considerably from that of her sister ships.
 Decommissioned in 1976, she was sold for scrap in 1995, but was repossessed in 1997 because nothing was being done.
 In 2004, the Navy decided to sink her to create an artificial reef off the coast of Florida in the Gulf of Mexico.
 After much environmental review and remediation to remove toxic substances, the ship was carefully sunk in May 2006.
 She settled in an upright position at a depth accessible to recreational divers.
-As of 2008, Oriskany is the largest vessel ever sunk to make a reef.
+As of November 2025, Oriskany is the largest vessel ever sunk as an artificial reef, a record that is set to be broken by the ocean liner SS United States.